defano/wyldcard/README.md

 ## Containers

-A _container_ is anything in HyperCard that you can put a value into: Parts, variables, properties, menus and the message box are containers.
+A _container_ is anything in HyperCard that you can `put` a value into: Parts, variables, properties, menus and the message box are containers.

 #### Variable containers

 In HyperTalk, variables are implicitly declared and initialized with the empty string.
-Simply referring to a variable within a script "creates" that variable containing `""` if a variable of the same name doesn't already exist.
+Simply referring to a variable within a script "creates" that variable containing `empty` if a variable of the same name doesn't already exist.
 For example:

 ```
 on mouseDown